Scalable Generalised Accuracy Estimation for Multisource Register-based Official Statistics: Introduction

 The remainder of this work is organised as follows.
-In Section~\ref{sec: motivation}, we present various motivational case studies, including ISTAT's register on the attained level of education that will guide both simulations and the application.
-In Section~\ref{Sec: Setup}, we formalise the problem and introduce the necessary notation.
-In Section~\ref{sec: gmse}, we develop the proposed GMSE solution for evaluating the accuracy in categorical variables, and discuss its analytical computation under general estimating equations, while in Section~\ref{sec: gmse_mult}, we better formalise it for a multinomial logistic model.
-Section~\ref{sec: simulations} illustrates its application for the attained level of education in Italy and Section~\ref{sec: application} validates the proposed solution in simulations.
+In Section~\ref{sec: motivation}, we present motivational case studies for multi-category outcomes in official statistics.
+In Section~\ref{Sec: Setup}, we formalise the problem and introduce the notation.
+In Section~\ref{sec: gmse}, we develop the proposed GMSE solution in categorical variables, and discuss its analytical computation under general estimating equations, while in Section~\ref{sec: gmse_mult}, we characterise it for a multinomial logistic model.
+Section~\ref{sec: application} illustrates its application for the attained level of education in Italy and Section~\ref{sec: simulations} validates the proposed solution in simulations.
 Finally, Section~\ref{Sec: conc} outlines advantages and limitation of the GMSE, followed by some concluding remarks.